 Rather suddenly in 2009, Tichý severed all ties with his childhood friend and the foundation he had set up.
 In a published statement, Tichý announced that “he made no agreement, written or oral, with Buxbaum to propagate his works, that Buxbaum exploits his works without authorization and violates his copyright, and that only he, Hebnarová and his lawyer have the right to decide on the use and propagation of his works”.

 In 2010, Tichý had a solo show at the International Center of Photography in New York City which featured 100 splotchy photographs, strewn around in a glass box as they would have been in his disordered studio, along with his makeshift cameras and rolls of undeveloped film.

 Since his discovery, Tichý never once attended an exhibition and remained an outsider for the rest of his life.
 He died in the same village where he was born in 2011 at the age of 85.

 Tichý is pictured here with one of his long telephoto lenses.
 He ground lenses out of plastic with toothpaste and ash, putting them together with cardboard toilet paper tubes, dressmaker’s elastic and old camera parts he found.

 Tichý famously once said, “First of all, you have to have a bad camera”, and, “If you want to be famous, you must do something more badly than anybody in the entire world.”

-For exhibition news, the Miroslac Tichý Facebook page is here.
+For exhibition news, check the Miroslac Tichý Facebook page.